CCEMGroupTCD/DARTassembler/dev/DEVELOPER_README.md

    9. Merge to master: ``git checkout master`` and ``git merge YOURTESTBRANCH``
    10. Build package locally again: ``python3 -m build --sdist; python3 -m build --wheel``
    11. Upload to PyPI Production: ``twine upload dist/dartassembler-X.Y.Z*``
-   12. On GitHub, create a new release with the tag ``vX.Y.Z`` and add a description of the changes.
+   12. Push master to GitHub: ``git push``
    13. On ReadTheDocs, create a new version of the documentation by searching for ``master`` and giving it the slug``vX.Y.Z``: https://app.readthedocs.org/dashboard/dartassembler/version/create/
+   14. On GitHub, create a new release with the tag ``vX.Y.Z`` and add a description of the changes.

 ## Getting feedback from other people
 Text message to send, include the docs.zip attachment and adjust the version number as needed: